ObulaSaraswathi/Three-Js-Lamp-using-react/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with

 ## Available Scripts